PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

-Build My Configuration python utility
+Create My Configuration python utility
 -------------------------------------

 The tools folder in the iron-skillet repo contains a simple python utility for variable substitution.